nimiq/establishments-map-ui/README.md

 ### Supabase Functions

-Since we are deploying the Edge Function in Supabase, we need to use `Deno` and `TypeScript` to develop the functions.
+Since we are deploying the Edge Function in Supabase, we need to use `Deno` to develop the functions.
 Read more about how we use [`Supabase Functions`](#data-flow).

 ## Data flow

 This section explains how we load the data from Supabase and how we use it in the application.

-Firstly, we run the [Generate Locations Clusters Set](./supabase/functions/generate-locations_clusters-set.ts) function every time we update our main `locations` table, which contains all the data from all the `locations` we store.
+Firstly, we run the [Generate Locations Clusters Set](supabase/functions/generate-locations-clusters-set.ts) function every time we update our main `locations` table, which contains all the data from all the `locations` we store.

 This function will populate the `locations_clusters_set` table.
 This is a table that contains all the clusters from zoom level 3 (minimum zoom level in the application) to level 14.
 When the user explores the map at a zoom level between 3 and 14, we will load the clusters from this table.